awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 # Amazon ElastiCache Cluster Client

 Amazon ElastiCache Cluster Client is used to connect to ElastiCache for Memcached clusters.
 This extension uses Amazon ElastiCache fork of libmemcached library to provide API for communicating with ElastiCache servers.
 Our changes are based on open-source memcached extension v.2.1.0 from https://github.com/php-memcached-dev/php-memcached.
+This code branch is compatible with PHP 5.x.
+Other PHP versions (including PHP 7.x) are not supported.
 This client library is released under the [Apache 2.0 License](http://aws.amazon.com/apache-2-0/).

 # Building